MasrourTawfik/chat-gi-iads/docs/source/Overview-of-LLMs.rst

  Applications of Large Language Models
 -------------------------------------

-Large Language Models (LLMs) have a wide range of applications across various domains.
-Here are some key areas where LLMs are commonly used:
+Large Language Models (LLMs) are commonly used in :

 - **Natural Language Processing (NLP)**